 The panic that had threatened her before finally found purchase.
 "No, stop!" she yelled, struggling against the seatbelt and praying that someone would hear her.
 "Help me!
 Some—"

 Joham clapped a hand over her mouth with bruising force, and an animalistic growl escaped his throat.
 "That's enough, girl.
-I would rather not hurt you, but I will if I have to."
+I would prefer it if you didn't make me hurt you."

 His threat only deepened her panic, and she fought harder, shoving uselessly against him.
 Joham pulled his hand away, but before Bella could draw a breath to scream he had plucked a handkerchief from his pocket and was stuffing it in her mouth.
 He reached down, and quicker than she would have thought possible, he untied and unlaced her shoe.
 He brought the lace up and tied it around her head, holding the makeshift gag in place.